 The afternoon meeting was organized like a solemn assembly with various leaders appropriately ordering their quorums.
 After prayer, Brigham Young stood before the people.
 It was a momentous occasion.
-For the first and only time in Mormon history church leadership was about to be determined by the will of the people.
+For the first and only time in Mormon history, church leadership was about to be determined by the will of the people.
 Brother Brigham, who possessed a mean-weather-eye for prevailing winds from the masses, catered to the majority who had grown accustomed to being told what to do.
-While Rigdon had been spouting wild Armageddon rhetoric during the previous week, Young perceived that the Saints "like children without a father, and sheep without a shepherd," mostly wanted comfort.
-Lonely and bereaved, more than a third of the Mormon faithful were middle- and working-class British immigrants, converted by Young and his fellow apostles.
+While Rigdon had been spouting wild Armageddon rhetoric during the previous week, Young perceived that the Saints "like children without a father, and sheep without a shepherd," mostly wanted comfort.39 Lonely and bereaved, more than a third of the Mormon faithful were middle- and working-class British immigrants, converted by Young and his fellow apostles.
 These new arrivals, conditioned from their earliest years, were used to working under the direct guidance of a master's hand in their homeland.
 Young saw their dependency, their inability to provide for their own emotional and economic sustenance.
-Accustomed to following directions from Joseph Smith, and scarcely familiar with Rigdon who had been ill for years, being instructed what to do by Brigham Young was a relief.
+They were accustomed to following directions from Joseph Smith and were scarcely familiar with Rigdon, who had been ill for years; being instructed what to do by Brigham Young was a relief.

 Fully confident, tossing off platitudes and pronouncements, Young's afternoon address on 8 August was a remarkable assertion of the Twelve's right to govern as well as his personal claim to be shepherd of the Mormon flock.
-"For the first time since [I] became a member of the church," Young began, "the Twelve Apostles of the Lamb, chosen by revelation, in this last dispensation of the gospel for the winding up scene, present themselves before the saints, to stand in their lot according to ap-
+"For the first time since [I] became a member of the church," Young began, "the Twelve Apostles of the Lamb, chosen by revelation, in this last dispensation of the gospel for the winding up scene, present themselves before the saints, to stand in their lot according to appointment."40 After explaining "matters so satisfactorily that every saint

-37. Cited in James A. Little, Jacob Hamblin (Salt Lake City: Deseret News, 1909), 20-21.
+Cited in James A. Little, Jacob Hamblin (Salt Lake City: Deseret News, 1909), 20-21.
+Kenney, Wilford Woodruff's Journal, 2:434-35.

-38. Kenney, 2:434-35.

-39. Journal History, 8 Aug.
+^{39.} Journal History, 8 Aug.
 1844.
 This state of normlessness, of not knowing how to act in new or confusing situations, is called anomie by social scientists (see William Kornblum, Sociology in a Changing World, 3rd ed.
 [Fort Worth: Harcourt Brace College Publishers, 1994], 257).

-pointment."
-After explaining "matters so satisfactorily that every saint could see that Elijah's mantle had truly fallen upon the 'Twelve,'" wrote a reporter in the 2 September 1844 Times and Seasons, Young, ever the strategist, then asked, "I now want to ask each of you to tell me if you want to choose a guardian, a Prophet, evangelist or sumthing els[e] as your head to lead you.
+^{40.} Times and Seasons 5 (2 Sept.
+1844): 637.
+While my narration generally follows the 8 August 1844 Journal History account, which for the most part fleshes out Thomas Bullock's 8 August p.m. minutes (General Minutes Collection), other important references are Wilford could see that Elijah's mantle had truly fallen upon the 'Twelve,'" wrote a reporter in the 2 September 1844 Times and Seasons, Young, ever the strategist, then asked, "I now want to ask each of you to tell me if you want to choose a guardian, a Prophet, evangelist or sumthing els[e] as your head to lead you.
 All that are in favor of it make it manifest by raising the right hand."
-No one did.
+No one did.41